-Who should register
+Who must register

-- receiving and fielding queries from potential sellers or buyers and passing on details to customers
+- passing on details to customers

 - providing a property valuation